 Lake Vyrnwy (Llyn Efyrnwy in Welsh) is a reservoir in Powys, Wales, which was built in the 1800s to supply freshwater to Liverpool and Merseyside.
-The view where water is spilling down in volumes from the dam has its own beauty and amazing view for the tourists coming specially to the place from all over the World.
-A person can simply enjoy the activities like boating, water sports, horse riding, fishing, bird watching and mountain biking or simply wait until night to enjoy star gazing with their loved ones.
+The view where water is spilling down in volumes from the dam has its beauty and is a fantastic idea for tourists coming, especially to the place from all over the World.
+One can enjoy boating, water sports, horse riding, fishing, bird watching and mountain biking or wait until night to enjoy star gazing with their loved ones.

 Area: 4.53 km²